-In the case of sovereigns, we have adopted a principle of formal equality for political and moral reasons: in IL we no longer treat kings and kingdoms differently from emperors and empires, for example; we no longer subordinate the treatment of Liechtenstein to the treatment of Sweden simply because the former is a duchy and the latter a monarchy etc. We have very good reasons for this, but I suspect it has relatively little to do with Dicey's conception of the ROL.
+nothing to do with Dicey's conception of the ROL.
 (Or if it does, it is based on one of the more disreputable aspects of Dicey's theory-viz., his idiot claim that officials are to be treated on exactly the same basis as private citizens so far as their rights and duties are concerned.)
 Certainly attempts in the IL literature to argue for sovereign equality on grounds used in arguments that are appropriate for legal equality among human individuals are simply embarrassing.
+60

 I suspect Rubin's insights about promulgation and determinacy have some application also.
 No special effort needs to be made to promulgate IL to the nation-states.
 They are often involved intimately in its creation and they employ armies of lawyers in their State Departments and equivalents to keep track of it in the process of its creation and elaboration.
 (It is noteworthy that when scholars discuss promulgation of IL, they almost always switch to consideration of the relation between IL and people generally, rather than the relation between IL and national sovereigns.
-This is for the good reason that the promulgation idea is more or less a redundancy in the later context.)
+This is for the good reason that the promulgation idea is more or less a redundancy in the latter context.)